Hands up high if you struggle to create new content sometimes (you can’t see it, but my hand is wavin’ away…).

 3 Integrate into your e-Newsletter

-If you’re a blogger, you likely have an e-newsletter, maybe to alert readers of new posts or to simply share exciting news with your followers (if not, you need to start collecting those e-mails, friend!).
-But newsletters can be a bitch to write – it’s just ANOTHER piece of content that you have to create, whether it’s weekly or even monthly.
-Streamline that shizz and see where you can repurpose old content from your site.
+Newsletters (although a valuable marketing tool) can be tough to keep on top of – they’re just ANOTHER piece of content that you have to create, whether it’s weekly or even monthly.
+Streamline by seeing where you can repurpose old content from your site.
 It can be a round-up of your favourite makeup tips shared on the blog throughout the year, or even your top 5 travel pics (with links to see more on each post).
 However you decide to do it, repurposing relevant old blog content into your newsletter frees up more time to create fresh, new content!

-4 Include in a Content Round-up or List
+4 Repurpose into a Content Round-up or List

-Ahhhhhh – everyone loves a good list.
-Whether it’s ’10 Soup Recipes to Keep You Warm This Winter’ or ’16 Looks That Never Go Out of Style’, content lists are snackable, easy-to-digest and mega clickable.
-Take a peek back through old content and see what posts (or even just images) you can repurpose into a new blog post.
+Everyone loves a good list.
+Whether it’s ’10 Soup Recipes to Keep You Warm This Winter’ or ’16 Looks That Never Go Out of Style’, content lists are easy-to-digest and mega clickable.
+Take a peek back through old content and see what posts (or even just images) you can repurpose into a new blog post or Instagram Story.
 If you can actually link through to the original content to read more, even better – you want people clicking around your site as much as possible, and referral links (even if internal) are great for SEO.

 5 Create a Pinterest Infographic

-Pinterest is a crazy traffic driver, and a platform that a lot of bloggers overlook because it’s not as sexy or profitable as Instagram.
-It is, however, an incredible way to keep old blog content fresh and, like Insta, is very visual.
-Dig into past posts and see what would make an attractive infographic – think a 5-step recipe or a 10-minute workout for killer abs.
-If graphic design isn’t your forte, head over to Canva and create an infographic using one of their (free!) templates.
+Pinterest is an incredible traffic driver, a great way to keep old blog content fresh and is very visual.
+Dig into old content from other social channels/your blog to see what would make an attractive Pinterest infographic – think a 5-step recipe or a 10-minute workout for killer abs.
+If graphic design isn’t your forte, head over to Canva and create an infographic using one of their templates.

-Evergreen content is always better for your site in the long-run than timely content – a post on the newest iPhone likely won’t be searched for as soon as the next model comes out.
-However, you can still create seasonal content that stands the test of time.
-For example, I have a blog post on ways you can give back during the holiday season – even though I wrote it two years ago, the content is still relevant every time December rolls around.
+Evergreen content is always best for your site, however, you can still create seasonal content that stands the test of time.
+For example, I have a blog post on ways you can give back during the holiday season – although I wrote it several years ago, the content is still relevant every time December rolls around – I’ve turned it into Stories and included in newsletters.
 The same goes for summer recipes or a post on 5 ways to tie a scarf in winter – just make sure you clean it up before sharing each season, making sure there are no dead links or references that could date your story.

 Looking for an incentive for your e-mail signups?
 Maybe you’re trying to drive more traffic from social?
-Well, there’s nothing people love more than good shit for free.
-Try creating freebies that your readers can access from your blog and simply download for their own use.
-I write a ton of content on blogging, so for me it could be a downloadable PDF on ‘The Ultimate Guide to Blogging for Beginners’, simply compiling bits of relevant content from previously written posts.
-If you’re a food blogger, it could be a downloadable guide of top recipes from 2017, or as a photographer, your secrets to capturing the perfect sunset shot.
+Well, there’s nothing people love more than getting the goods for free!
+Create freebies that your community can access from your site and simply download for their own use.
+If you’re a food brand, it could be a downloadable guide of 30-minute meals, or as a photographer, your secrets to capturing the perfect sunset shot.

 How do you repurpose content to make it fresh?